KIT-MRT/arbitration_graphs/README.md

 - 🌱 **Bottom-up**
   Combine simple atomic behavior components to generate complex behaviors.
 - 🧩 **Functional decomposition**
-  Behavior components define the *How to do it?* and *Can we do it?*, while Arbitrators take the decision on *What to do?*
+  Behavior components address *How to do it?* and *Can we do it?*, while Arbitrators decide *What to do?*
  - 🧠 **Meta-framework**
   Integrate diverse methods in one decision-making framework.
 Why not combine optimization-based planning, probabilistic approaches (POMDPs), and machine learning (RL)?
 Use any approach where it performs best!
 - 📈 **Scalability**
   Stack behavior components in arbitrators to create hierarchical behavior models.
 - 🛠️ **Maintainability**
-  Add new behaviors without having to touch others – did we mention strict modularity and functional decomposition?
+  Add new behaviors without having to touch existing ones – did we mention strict modularity and functional decomposition?
 - 💡 **Transparency**
   Easily follow and understand the decision-making process.
 - 🛡️ **Behavior Verification**
-  Use tightly integrated verifiers to ensure only valid and safe behavior commands are executed.
+  Use tightly integrated verifiers to ensure that only safe and valid behavior commands are executed.
 - 🪂 **Graceful Degradation**
   Your behavior is unreliable or unsafe?
 Arbitrators will gracefully fall back to the next-best option.